cppfastio/Anti-Tivo-License-ATL-v1.0/README.md

 - Enforcement actions **may** be taken against platforms engaging in **Tivoization** or **deliberately undermining open internet access**.
 - This license is **not subject to any government regulations**, including but not limited to the U.S. government.

+## Refuting Apple's Sideloading Arguments
+Apple has repeatedly justified its **ban on sideloading** with security concerns, particularly in its report *"Building a Trusted Ecosystem for Millions of Apps: A Threat Analysis of Sideloading"*.
+Apple argues that sideloading would:
+1. **Increase malware risks** by allowing users to install applications from unverified sources.
+2. **Reduce user security and privacy** by bypassing App Store protections.
+3. **Encourage fraud** by making it easier for malicious apps to impersonate legitimate ones.

+However, these claims are **misleading** and **ignore obvious solutions** that preserve both security and openness:

+- **Sideloading Can Be an Opt-In Feature**
+  Apple could simply offer **an "Open Mode"** that allows experienced users to install apps freely.

+- **Malware Prevention Is Possible Without App Store Monopolies**
+  Operating systems already have **built-in security features** like sandboxing, app permissions, and malware detection.
+Apple’s insistence on banning sideloading **is a business decision, not a technical necessity**.

+- **Restricted PWA Support Is a Sign of Monopoly, Not Security**
+  Apple also limits Progressive Web Applications (**PWA**) on iOS, forcing developers into its App Store instead of allowing truly **cross-platform**, **open** web apps.
+If Apple were truly committed to user choice, **PWA would be fully supported** rather than crippled.

 ## Why ATL Matters
 Software freedom isn’t just about open-source—it’s about **the fundamental right to use your own device**.
-ATL ensures developers can **protect their projects from being locked into proprietary ecosystems**, while giving users the ability to **control their own hardware and software**—something that should never have been taken away.
+ATL ensures developers can **protect their projects from being locked into proprietary ecosystems**, while giving users the ability to **control their own hardware and software**—something that should never have been taken